solana-developers/solana-cookbook/docs/recipes/accounts.md

 [Program derived address(PDA)][3] is like a normal address with the following differences:

-1. falling off ed25519 curve
+1. Falling off ed25519 curve
-2. using program to sign instead of private key
+2. Using program to sign instead of private key

 ::: tip
 Although PDA is derived by a program id, it doesn't means the PDA is owned by the same program.
 (Take an example, you can initialize your PDA as a token account which is an account owned by token program)